Germany's Former Cocaine King Invited Me to His Birthday Party

 Smaller groups started forming, away from the dance floor.
 And even though this is something you come across in clubs and bars all the time, I had this constant feeling that they were discussing “business” – but then again it was just cars and women.

 People weren’t shy of the open bar, so slowly everyone was drunk and boisterous.
-I kept up and before long I realised that I was one of the few remaining guests, while Blacky and his boys sat in a private room behind the bar exchanging stories for a while.
+I kept up and before long I realised that I was one of the few remaining guests.
+Blacky and his boys had been sat in a private room behind the bar for a while, exchanging stories.

 It was time for to go.
 After a warm farewell, I stumbled into a taxi heading for the St. Pauli neighbourhood, where my friend and I drifted into a dark corner bar.